nhsconnect/prm-practice-migration/practice-staff.md

 permalink: /practice-staff/
 ---

 Migrations take a lot of planning and effort from Practice staff.
-This guide aims break down the activity into smaller incremental steps will help ease the pressure and make the migration effort more sustainable.
+This guide aims to break down the activity into smaller incremental steps will help ease the pressure and make the migration effort more sustainable.

 Below you will find a summary of the key activities and phases the practice will need to complete during a migration.
 The practice will generally be involved with all the phases from start to finish.